Communication Planning as a Process

 Measurable Objectives

-• Address the objectives and assess impact
+• How will you address the objectives and assess the impact?

 Baselines/Benchmarks